-Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2018-19 of Daisy Dales Sr. Sec.
-School (School ID-1925264), East of Kailash, Delhi-110065, has been rejected by the Director of Education.
+Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2019-20 of Daisy Dales Sr. Sec.
+School (School ID-1925264), East of Kailash, Delhi-110065 is rejected by the Director (Education).

-Fürther, the management of said school is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:
+Further, the management of said school is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions: